How to Travel Norway & Make the Most of Your Visit

 “I sure hope you know how to speak Norwegian,” my dad said before I set off to spontaneously travel Norway.

-I was studying abroad in London in 2006, still fresh to the whole college lifestyle, and excited to explore the world independently.
+I was studying abroad in London, still fresh to the whole college lifestyle, and excited to explore the world independently.
 As a 19 year-old American in Europe, I saw the entire world open up to me, and I was running through the gates eager to try and see everything I could.

 A few weeks into the study abroad program, my friend and I decided to book a last-minute flight from London to Oslo, Norway.
 My dad had asked me why, and my only possible answers were either, “why not?!,” or, “because the plane ticket was deliciously cheap.”
 That was about all I knew about Norway at the time.